Social Icons

 Directed by Ivan Reitman

-Here is a movie I have seen numerous times and each time I get to see it again, I always do so with this excitement.
-To think someone thought getting a random person to impersonating the president was going to workout well, blows my mind.
+Here is a movie I’ve watched numerous times, and each time I revisit it, I do so with excitement.
+The idea that someone thought getting a random person to impersonate the president could work is both absurd and brilliant!

-Dave is a fantastic movie written with the idea of what will the White House be like if the president was a puppet controlled by his chief-of-staff.
-For me Dave as a film not only works as a political drama, but the comedy mixed with the romance also makes it easy to swallow as a romantic comedy.
+Dave is a fantastic movie built around the question: what if the White House were run by a president who’s nothing more than a puppet controlled by his chief of staff?
+For me, the film not only works as a political drama but also excels as a romantic comedy, thanks to its blend of humor and heartfelt moments.

 Galaxy Quest (1999)